rahulisationn/rahulisation/README.md

 #### Technical Skills: AWS, VAPT, Incident Response, Network Security & Firewall Management, Governance Risk & Compliance

+## Summary
+Experienced Security Analyst with proven track record working in the Corporate IT sector.
+Expertise in Cloud security along with conducting security assessments, vulnerability management, and incident response.
+Seeking a challenging role in the cybersecurity domain to leverage skills in identifying and mitigating security risks, ensuring the confidentiality, integrity, and availability of critical systems and data.

+In addition, I have authored a globally available book on cybersecurity titled "The Red Hat Club," showcasing my experience in the field.
+Furthermore, I have published over 12 publications, including articles and research papers, focusing on various aspects of information security, data privacy, and the dark web.

 ## Education
 - M.S., Cybersecurity & Information Assurance | University of Central Missouri
 - B.TECH., CSE | PRIST University